Epsom Derby 2023: when is the race, what TV channel is it on and what are the latest odds

 What time does the race start?

-The starter should send them off at 1.30pm on June 3, earlier than normal because of the scheduling of the FA Cup final for the same day.
+The starter should send them off at 1.30pm, earlier than normal because of the scheduling of the FA Cup final for the same day.

 What TV channel is it on?